pagopa/pagopa-shared-toolbox/README.md

 ### `yarn generate`

-It generates the client API scripts able to interact with the backend APIs according to its Swagger.\
+It generates the client API scripts able to interact with the backend APIs according to the Swagger defined for each application.\
-See [here](https://github.com/pagopa/pagopa-mock-config-be/blob/main/openapi/openapi.json) for more details about.

 ### `yarn start`